-In your Hypnotherapy sessions I will combine both hypnosis & NLP techniques to help you overcome the yips and return to your usual play.
+In your Hypnotherapy sessions I will combine therapy, hypnosis & NLP techniques to help you overcome the yips and return to your usual play.
 And you’ll have tried & tested techniques that you can use before a round including a combination of these 9 hypnosis techniques for the yips.

 But it’s not just golf that hypnosis can help with.

 In my teens I was trained by professional UK & NBA basketball players and what did we do?
 Cybernetics aka hypnosis for basketball – the results on my ‘swish’ were AMAZING!